From Budapest to €70 tickets — all to know about the Champions League 2026

 Where can I buy Champions League final tickets?

-Tickets are sold through UEFA’s official ticket portal and through allocations provided directly to the finalist clubs.
+Tickets are sold via UEFA’s official ticket portal and allocations provided directly to the finalist clubs.
 UEFA uses an online ballot system for general public sales rather than first-come, first-served purchasing.

 How much are tickets for the Champions League final?